#23 ALEX ALBON

 His consistency, and Pierre Gasly’s lack of performance at the senior team, saw the pair switch places for the second half of the year, with Albon promoted to Red Bull after partaking in only twelve Grands Prix.
 He started near the back on debut in Belgium due to engine penalties, but performed another comeback drive and recorded a new career high of fifth.
 After two sixth places in Italy and Singapore, Albon crashed in qualifying for the Russian Grand Prix, but made up for it with another fine drive to finish fifth.
 His best result of the season followed at Suzuka, where he finished fourth.
 He could have bettered that with a podium finish in Brazil, but a late race nudge from Lewis Hamilton saw him finish outside of the points.

 Albon’s consistency in his rookie season has been promising, with Brazil being the only time in the last eleven races.
 His only non-finish of the season came back at the Canadian Grand Prix, when he was caught up in a first lap commotion.
 Only Hamilton completed more racing laps than Alex Albon in 2019.
-It is consistency which Red Bull are seeking in their second seat, and if Albon can continue with the form he’s shown in his rookie year, his seat is likely to be secure for 2020 and beyond.
 Read more: Alex Albon’s 2019 F1 Season in Stats.

 ALEX ALBON’S F1 RECORD